4GeeksAcademy/javascript-dom-tutorial-exercises/README.md

 This tutorial is part of a bigger group of tutorials about web development, this repository focuses only on The DOM.

-####  you will learn the following concepts:
+## You will learn the following concepts:

-1. how to select elements from your website
+1. How to select elements from your website

-2. manipulate them with Javascript (change styles, add event listeners,
+2. Manipulate them with Javascript (change styles, add event listeners).

-3. remove elements programmatically,
+3. Remove elements programmaticall.

-4. change your entire website without a refresh).
+4. Change your entire website without a refresh.

 You can [start the tutorial online](#one-click-installation) in just 10 seconds or [download the source files](#local-installation) to do it locally.